fullbrainpicture/fullbrainpicture.github.io/index.md

 **Quantitative MRI analysis** Quantitative techniques are very powerful, but require a bit more than a button press on the scanner.
 I have experience with combining MR images into quantitative estimates, and taking advantage of the intermediate images for lowering the impact of noise and artifacts.

-**Computational neuroanatomy** Measuring brain structures is not trivial.
-With the help of computational geometry and topology, I
+**Computational neuroanatomy** Measuring the brain is not trivial.
+With computational geometry and topology techniques, I have quantified structure thickness, modelled topological relationships, or extracted pathological signals and patterns from brain MRI.

-See my  <a href="https://scholar.google.com/citations?user=g1EY49YAAAAJ">Google Scholar page</a> for projects I have contributed to.
+See my  <a href="https://scholar.google.com/citations?user=g1EY49YAAAAJ">Google Scholar page</a> for an up-to-date list of articles from projects I have contributed to.

 ## <a names="philosophy"></a>Philosophy